w3f/General-Grants-Program/grants/targeted/Acala Network.md

 * Have you applied for other grants so far?
    * No
 * Are there any other projects similar to yours?
    * Flowchain DeFi trading parachain.
-But the focus of the business is different., and products can cooperate with each other.
+But the focus of the business is different, and products can cooperate with each other.
 * How is your project different?
    * We focus on the stable coin system part.
 Use DOTs at Staking and other assets to generate stable coin.
 Both to enjoy Staking rewards and the liquidity released can once again participate in the Polkadot network.